 Selfishness with addiction can come in many forms.
 For example, pain from words, physical pain, stealing, placing others in harm’s way, etc. Even driving drunk alone in the car is selfish because you are risking the life of everyone else on and around the road.

 Picture a rose, wet with raindrops, slowly opening.
 That is what selfishness after treatment is like.
-When you’re in recovery, you can be selfish when it comes to protecting you and all you stand for.
-You have opened yourself up to a world that allows you to now see the beauty and the importance of life – especially your own.
+In recovery, you can be selfish when protecting yourself and all you stand for.
+You have opened yourself up to a world that allows you to see now the beauty and the importance of life – especially your own.

 - When you want to protect yourself.